linh-pham19/linh-pham19/README.md

 Welcome to my GitHub profile!
 I enjoy creating applications that simplify everyday tasks—like discovering your favorite food truck or getting movie recommendations tailored to your taste.

 ### 🌱 Current Focus
 - 🌱 Lately: Working on my Food Truck Finder app.
 I'm currently refining user stories for the application.
+- Helping students at Code the Dream learn React fundamentals and reviewing their weekly assignments.
 - 📖 Sharpening my knowledge of web app performance optimization via React, CSS and HTML.
 - 💬 Diving deeply into fundamental concepts of web application to figure out where bugs might come from and document my findings.
 - Learning Next.js and Python (Django framework).